 F. Focus Groups

 Wells Fargo will establish a PCG Focus Group and a WBS Focus Group consisting of African American Financial Advisors and Trainees which shall meet at least semi-annually for the purpose of providing feedback to and dialogue with the Leadership Teams in the areas described in Section E above.
 Each Focus Group will have no more than 15 members, with a cross-section of length of service, production, and geographic location.
 Financial Advisors who will serve as members of the Focus Groups will be selected by Wells Fargo senior management, including 3 or a maximum of 20% of the total members to be selected by a random selection process.
-Each Focus Group shall include at least one of the Class Representatives, so long as at least one remains employed as a Financial Advisor.
+Each Focus Group will include at least one Class Representative, so long as at least one remains employed as an FA and agrees to serve in this role.

 G. Business Development Fund